Skip to Main Content

 Equity and Inclusion

 The Graduate School is dedicated to and benefits from engaging a broad array of students, whose work and life experiences contribute to a fuller representation of perspectives within the academic life of the university.
 The Graduate School encourages applications from all sectors of society.
-As part of Duke’s long-standing commitment to increasing the quality of its graduate student body, The Graduate School works to: expand its recruitment and outreach practices to ensure that we attract, admit, and retain outstanding applicants with the full range of experiences and perspectives; provide students with sufficient funding to complete their graduate studies in a timely manner; and promote an academic and social environment where all scholars can flourish.
+As part of Duke’s long-standing commitment to increasing the quality of its graduate student body, The Graduate School works to expand its recruitment and outreach practices to ensure that we attract, admit, and retain outstanding applicants with the full range of experiences and perspectives; provide students with sufficient funding to complete their graduate studies in a timely manner; and promote an academic and social environment where all scholars can flourish.
 A key mission of the Office of Graduate Student Affairs (GSA) is to coordinate, supplement, and expand the recruiting efforts of graduate departments and programs.
 Robust recruiting strategies are vital to these efforts, and the involvement of Duke’s graduate faculty is central to these strategies.
 Each year, GSA staff and faculty participate in recruitment fairs across the country that enable us to meet potential graduate students and to answer any questions they might have about Duke’s graduate programs.
 The Graduate School also participates in national consortia designed to promote graduate education and recruitment visits to institutions that serve students from all walks of life.
 GSA also supports the Summer Research Opportunities Program (SROP) which identifies potential graduate students in the biomedical sciences in their undergraduate years.

 Program Support